 Herzing College Skilled Trades

 Learn how to plan, coordinate, and monitor construction projects.
 Hands-on training in running a construction office, accounting, purchasing materials, hiring subcontractors, and creating work schedules.
-Become a construction administrator in just 36 weeks.
+Start your career in just 12 months.

-Construction office managers are often responsible for the following tasks:
+Construction managers are often responsible for the following tasks:

 - Developing construction project budgets